Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 In stratified and quota sampling, the sampling frame is divided into sub-frames with proportional representation.
 Suppose that the developer morale survey discussed above reveals significant differences between developers who identify as white and those who do not.
 However, further suppose that 90\% of the developers are white.
 To get more insight into these differences, the researcher might divide developers into two \textit{strata}---white and non-white---and select 10 developers from each strata.
 If the developers are selected randomly, this is called \textit{stratified random sampling}.
 If the developers are selected purposively, it is called \textit{quota sampling}.
 This sampling strategy is interesting because it is \textit{intentionally} non-representative \citep{trost1986statistically}.

 We conceptualize these strategies as multistage because the researcher purposively chooses the strata (stage 1) before selecting the people or artifacts to study (stage 2).
-The systematic review reported in this paper (see Section~\ref{method}) uses stratified random sampling.
+This paper uses stratified random sampling (see Section~\ref{method}).